Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Tom_Varteford.md

 who managed to work well with the difficult times he dealt with.
 General receipt across Empire - and especially in reflection of history over next centuries - left much more varied opinions of his ruling.
-Many scholars point out mistakes he made that could either keep Empire's lands instead of give up to Separatists' demands, or that his reign shown how weak the Empire was after Warthog dynasty.
+Many scholars point out mistakes he made that could either keep Empire's lands instead of giving up to Separatists' demands, or that his reign shown how weak the Empire was after Warthog dynasty.
 Foreign countries tend to see him favourably, with those occupied by Empire considering him sometimes as "the only good king" given how much Tom tried to peacefully resolve the Big Rebellion crisis.